-Talking about our emotions
+Talking about our emotions is necessary

 As Muslims, we are required to do everything we can to improve ourselves.
 We may often avoid talking about our emotions with our loved ones even though there are so many benefits of doing so.
 Being able to express your thoughts and feelings can change your mood and outlook on life significantly.
 We are supposed to look after our physical health, but taking care of our emotional wellbeing is just as important.
 We read in the Holy Qur’an: